-The liver makes bile and sends it to the Gallbladder tucked under the liver.
-It concentrates and stores bile until needed to digest fats in your food.
+The liver makes bile and sends it to the Gallbladder under the liver.
+It concentrates and stores bile until needed to digest fats.

 The Gallbladder is connected to the top of the small intestine (the Duodenum) by a bile duct.
 As you eat, the gallbladder pumps bile through the duct and into the intestine, emulsifying fats for digestion by the enzyme Lipase.
 These fats carry the fat-soluble Vitamins A, D, K and E throughout the body.

 There are ducts in the liver bringing bile to the Gallbladder as well as the duct going from the Gallbladder to the Small Intestine.
 All of this can become inflamed and congested with bacteria, cholesterol, stones, and other waxy substances (“sludge”).

 This is often overlooked by patients and doctors who don’t monitor the biliary system until a gall bladder attack sets off a crisis.
 It may be too late to save the Gallbladder if the blockage, sludge or number of stones is too great.
 Doctors often remove the Gallbladder even when the blockage is not that bad.
 You may be told you don’t really need your Gallbladder and can eat whatever you want once it’s gone.

 If possible, take it as a warning, get the facts, and change your diet ASAP.
 You need that Gallbladder!
 Removing the Gallbladder may not remove the actual cause of the problem.
 It may not be the Gallbladder’s fault it became congested.

 - Elevated Bilirubin lab test (best at .3 to .8)